 Light up your Advent: Resources from U.S. Catholic

 By all means, have yourself a merry little Christmas, but before all that jingle-jangle, don’t forget to have yourself a worthy, watchful Advent.
 Here is a gift bag of practical and spiritual resources to guide you through this period of waiting and expectation.
-If you're having trouble keeping the season bright in the midst of shopping and parities, return to this page throughout Advent (and the 12 days of Christmas) for spiritual refreshment.
+If you're having trouble keeping the season bright in the midst of shopping and parties, return to this page throughout Advent (and the 12 days of Christmas) for spiritual refreshment.
 Don’t forget to share it with your friends.

 Tradition! by Megan Sweas